JeronTanKang/Forecasting-Equity-Risk-Premium/README.md

 ## Introduction

 Equity risk premium (ERP) forecasting asks whether excess equity returns are predictable using information such as valuation ratios, interest rates, yield spreads, and activity/slack indicators.
-Many variables look predictive in-sample, but out-of-sample—especially monthly—most lose power; signal-to-noise is low and out-of-sample R² values are often near zero or negative (e.g., Goyal et al., 2024).
+Many variables look predictive in-sample, but out-of-sample—especially monthly—most lose power; signal-to-noise is low and out-of-sample R² values are often near zero or negative (Goyal et al., 2024).

 At the same time, the number of proposed predictors has grown large (macro, valuation, term-structure, credit, volatility/liquidity, and technical indicators).
 This yields a high-dimensional setting where P can approach or exceed N; unrestricted OLS becomes unstable due to multicollinearity and overfitting.
 Prior work uses shrinkage (ridge, lasso) and factor-based methods (principal components, partial least squares).